Deep Brain Stimulation

 - The device can provide continuous symptom control 24 hours a day.

-- Patients who have undergone DBS are still candidates for other treatment options such as stem cell or gene therapy when they become available.
+- Patients who have undergone DBS can participate in other treatments, such as stem cell or gene therapy, when they become available.

 - Temporary tingling in the face or limbs